corinagum/WebChat-release-testing/common/customizations/right-to-left.md

 ## Steps for right-to-left

+1. Type `arabicgreeting`
+   - Click on each button on the card
 1. Type `carousel` to display a carousel
    - The carousel should start from far right
    - Clicking on left flipper to scroll left